RobotWebTools/rclnodejs/README.md

 > **Docker:** For containerized development, see the included [Dockerfile](./Dockerfile) for building and testing with different ROS distributions and Node.js versions.

-See the [features](./docs/FEATURES.md) and try the [examples](https://github.com/RobotWebTools/rclnodejs/tree/develop/example) to get started.

 ### Prebuilt Binaries

 rclnodejs ships with prebuilt native binaries for common Linux configurations, so most installs skip compilation.